NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 These are specific to each phase, and run both before and after that phase's execution.
 They modify the build environment for common operations during the build.

-It's good practice when packaging software with Nix to include calls to these hooks in the derivation phases you define, even when you don't make direct use of them.
+Include calls to these hooks in the derivation phases you define, even when you don't make direct use of them.
 This facilitates easy [overriding](https://nixos.org/manual/nixpkgs/stable/#chap-overrides) of specific parts of the derivation later.
 And it keeps the code tidy and makes it easier to read.